Der Bürgergeneral: Background

 In January 1791, Goethe was appointed to the post of Director-General of the Court Theatre in Weimar.
-While in Weimar he wrote Der Bürgergeneral in only three days, between 23–26 April 1793, and it was first performed at the theatre only a few days later on 2 May.
+While in Weimar he wrote Der Bürgergeneral in only three days, between 23 and 26 April 1793, and it was first performed at the theatre only a few days later on 2 May.
 The play was a sequel to two earlier productions at the theatre, Die beiden Billets by French author Jean-Pierre Claris de Florian and its sequel Der Stammbaum by Christian Leberecht Heyne (using the pseudonym Anton Wall).
 Both plays had been sufficiently well-received to prompt Goethe to write another sequel which, although it references its predecessors, was intended to function as a stand-alone play.
 The actor Johann Christoph Beck had been a success in the role of Schnaps and returned to the same part in Der Bürgergeneral.
 After its Weimar premiere, it was also performed in Lauchstädt and Erfurt; by 1805 it had been performed fifteen times.